NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 #### Case:

 You will need a case for your looper.
+I suggest you assemble the looper and all the switches and then measure what size box you need.

+>IMPORTANT: The case ***cannot be made entirely of metal*** - because we need the wifi and bluetooth signals to get to the Raspberry Pi.

+> Raspberry Pi cases available on the internet are not very useful here because they are not large enough to fit switches, sound card battery etc.  I suggest you search for plastic electronics projects box instead...

+##### 3-D printed case - step file:

 I intend to build a case that can be 3-D printed.
 When I do, I will post the step file so you can print yourself a case as well.

-In the meantime - the only requirement is that the case cannot be made entirely of metal - because we need the wifi and bluetooth signals to get to the raspberry pi.
+This will only be available for the  Looper Pedal Option that is built with my PCB (contact me to get one).

+- If you use the suggested design for the RPi Hat proto board (or any other design for that matter) - the case will not fit because the LED are in different places and they "poke" through the surface.
+- However - once I post the step file - if you are so inclined, you can use a 3-d program to edit the position of the holes for the 3d printer file...

+###### A simple method that worked for my prototype:

 I have found that an older iphone box (model 8 or before) is a very good prototype enclosure - because it is solid enough to be "stomped" upon as any guitar pedal, and yet, made of cardboard so wifi/bluetooth gets through.
 Here is a pic of what I did:

 ![Looper case iphone box](./iphonebox.png)

+The only difference for the Looper Pedal option is that you do not need to cut out an opening for the usb sound card, and you fit one more audio jack on the side.